brayans22/BrayanJSR-Web/README.md

 # BrayanJSR Web

+This project is the first version (**V1**) of my personal artist website, currently under development and not yet hosted online.
+I am **Brayan Saiago**, a programmer and music artist who releases music on Spotify under the name **BrayanJSR**.

-This project is a personal website created by **BrayanJSR**, my artistic name as a music artist.
-Through this website, I showcase my music, creative projects, songs, and personal identity in a modern and interactive web experience built with React and Vite.
+The purpose of this project is to create my own artist platform where I can showcase my music, identity, and creative work through a modern web experience built with React and Vite.
+At the moment, I am mainly focused on designing and developing the website before deploying it publicly.

 ## Technologies Used